panpf/sketch/docs/wiki/fetcher.md

 | app.icon://            | [AppIconUriFetcher]         | newAppIconUri()         | sketch-extensions-core   | ✅       | ❌   | ❌       | ❌   |
 | kotlin.resource://     | [KotlinResourceUriFetcher]  | newKotlinResourceUri()  | -                        | ❌       | ✅   | ✅       | ❌   |

-> [!TIP]
-> * [AssetUriFetcher] is used to load images from the Android assets directory
+* [AssetUriFetcher] is used to load images from the Android assets directory
-> * [ContentUriFetcher] ContentResolver for Android to load images
+* [ContentUriFetcher] ContentResolver for Android to load images
-> * [ResourceUriFetcher] is used to load images from Android's resources directory
+* [ResourceUriFetcher] is used to load images from Android's resources directory
-> * [AppIconUriFetcher] is used to load the icon of the installed App.
-It also needs to rely
+* [AppIconUriFetcher] is used to load the icon of the installed App.
+It also needs to rely on `sketch-extensions-core` module.
-    on `sketch-extensions-core`
-    module.
 [Learn more](apk_app_icon.md#load-the-icon-of-the-installed-app)
-> * [Base64UriFetcher] is used to load images from the base64 data block of the uri itself
+* [Base64UriFetcher] is used to load images from the base64 data block of the uri itself
-> * [ComposeResourceUriFetcher] is used to load images from the composeResources directory of
-    Compose Multiplatform, it also needs to depend on the `sketch-compose-resources` module.
+* [ComposeResourceUriFetcher] is used to load images from the composeResources directory of Compose Multiplatform, it also needs to depend on the `sketch-compose-resources` module.
-> * [KotlinResourceUriFetcher] is used to load images from the resources directory of kotlin
+* [KotlinResourceUriFetcher] is used to load images from the resources directory of kotlin

 ## Register Fetcher

-[Fetcher] that needs to rely on a separate module (such as [AppIconUriFetcher]) needs to be registered when initializing Sketch, as follows:
+[Fetcher] that needs to rely on a separate module (such as [ComposeResourceUriFetcher]) needs to be registered when initializing Sketch, as follows:

 ```kotlin